Average Biased ReLU Based CNN Descriptor for Improved Face Retrieval: Related Works

 \subsection{Rectified Linear Unit}

-The rectified linear unit (ReLU) in a neural network is used to introduce the non-linearity \cite{alexnet}.
+The rectified linear unit (ReLU) in a neural network is used to introduce the non-linearity \cite{relu}, \cite{alexnet}.
 The ReLU simply works like a filter, ignores the negative signals and pass the positive signals.
-Consider $I_v^n$ is the input volume to ReLU at $n^{th}$ layer of any network and $I_v^{n+1}$ is the output volume of ReLU for $(n+1)^{th}$ layer.
-Suppose the input volume $I_v^n$ is $d$ dimensional and $D_k$ is the size of the input volume in $k^{th}$ dimension $\forall k \in [1, d]$.
-Then, an element at position $\rho=(\rho_1,\rho_2,\cdots,\rho_d)$ of output volume $I_v^{n+1}$ is computed from the corresponding element of input volume $I_v^{n}$ as follows,
+Consider $I_i^n$ is the input volume to ReLU at $n^{th}$ layer of any network and $I_o^{n}$ is the output volume of ReLU for $(n)^{th}$ layer.
+Suppose the input volume $I_i^n$ is of dimension $d$ and $D_k$ is the size of the input volume in the $k^{th}$ dimension $\forall k \in [1, d]$.
+Then, an element at position $\rho=(\rho_1,\rho_2,\cdots,\rho_d)$ of output volume $I_o^{n}$ is computed from the corresponding element of input volume $I_i^{n}$ as follows,

-where $\rho$ is $d$-dimensional, $D_k$ is the size of $I_v^n$ in $k^{th}$ dimension, $\rho_k \in [1,D_k]$ $\forall k \in [1,d]$.
+where $\rho$ is $d$-dimensional, $D_k$ is the size of $I_i^n$ in $k^{th}$ dimension, $\rho_k \in [1,D_k]$ $\forall k \in [1,d]$.
 The ReLU function is illustrated in Fig. \ref{fig:relu}.
-It is linear in the $+ive$ range, whereas zero in the $-ive$ range.
-The main drawback with ReLU is that it passes all $+ive$ values even it might not be important and blocks all $-ive$ values even it might be important.
-This problem is solved in the next section by introducing a data dependent ReLU.
+It is linear in the \textit{Positive} ($+ive$) range, whereas zero in the \textit{Negative} ($-ive$) range.
+The main drawback with ReLU is that it passes all $+ive$ values even they are not important and blocks all $-ive$ values irrespective of their important.
+This problem is solved by introducing a data dependent average biased ReLU as elaborated in the next section.